sadiqm-k/Battery-Pack-Optimization/README.md

 Our overall method revolved around consuming as much negative volume as possible by placing each cell 0.1 in. away from each other as close as possible.
 We "wrapped" the walls into the negative volume while maintaining a 0.5 in thickness.
 Our strategy revolved entirely around minimizing volume even if it starts adding to mass.

 Designed:
-- Battery enclosure geometry
+- Backup battery enclosure geometry in case this version did not pass
-- Inlet/Outlet placements
+- Placements for forced air inlets, passive pressure valve, and outlet fans on our enclosure iteration

 Tools:
 - SolidWorks CAD